why do welding tables have holes

 Many people like myself build and customize their tables and drill their own holes.
 If you are customizing your own table, smaller holes are easier to drill.

-2. Size of projects you plan on working on?
+- What size of projects do you plan on working on?

-5. How accurate do your measurments need to be?
+- How accurate do your measurements need to be?

-You may notice when reading some reviews of tables online some of the cheaper tables on the market may not be the standard of 16mm (0.625″) and their fit and finish are off just a bit.
-In the long run, this can be a pain especially if you are welding and fabricating for profit or in business.
+You may notice when reading some reviews of tables online that some of the cheaper tables on the market may not be the standard of 16mm (0.625″), and their fit and finish are off just a bit.
+In the long run, this can be a pain, especially if you are welding and fabricating for profit or in business.

-We mentioned the welding top holes and spacing earlier but what about the size and thickness of the table?
-Here are some general numbers to go by and what we used through the years at our metal fabrication businesses.
+We mentioned the welding top holes and spacing earlier, but what about the size and thickness of the table?
+Here are some general numbers to go by and what we have used through the years at our metal fabrication businesses.

 Welding Table Specifications:

-Check out another article of ours on 11 different welding tables which lists out specifications for each.
-Here you can see and compare 11 different welding tables and the common welding table specifications and hole sizes for them.
+Check out another article of ours on 11 different welding tables, which lists the specifications for each.
+Here, you can see and compare 11 different welding tables and the common welding table specifications and hole sizes for them.

 Having plenty of holes is useful when working with metal.
-You never know where you will need them due to varied size projects, therefore they are spread across the entire table.
+You never know where you will need them due to projects of varied sizes; therefore, they are spread across the entire table.

 What Is The Best Way To Drill Welding Table Holes

 The best way to drill holes in a welding table is with a magnetic drill press.
-Measure and mark all holes with soap stone, then use a center punch to mark all holes first.
-Next with a mag drill, and a 11/64 drill bit, drill a pilot hole in each marked hole.
-Repeat drilling all holes again with a 0.625″ annular cutter, and a drop of oil for each hole to finish.
+Measure and mark all holes with soapstone, then use a center punch to mark all holes first.
+Next, with a mag drill and an 11/64 drill bit, drill a pilot hole in each marked hole.
+Repeat drilling all holes again with a 0.625″ annular cutter and a drop of oil for each hole to finish.

-Make sure your table top is level and square before marking out and drilling all the holes.
-Ok that might sound basic, but we all forget minor details from time to time.
+Ensure your tabletop is level and square before marking out and drilling all the holes.
+Ok, that might sound basic, but we all forget minor details from time to time.

 Tools For Drilling Welding Table Holes